 In partnership with world-renowned neurosurgeons at Orlando Health Arnold Palmer, we are the first - and only - hospital in Florida to offer in utero surgery for babies diagnosed with spina bifida.

-The Heart Center partners with the Maternal Fetal team at Winnie Palmer Hospital to provide state-of-the-art fetal and neonatal therapies.
+The Heart Center partners with the Center for Maternal-Fetal Medicine at Orlando Health Winnie Palmer Hospital to provide state-of-the-art fetal and neonatal therapies.

 High-risk pregnancy specialists at Orlando Health Winnie Palmer Hospital for Women & Babies have designed our Morbidly Adherent Placenta (MAP) program to care for women with placenta accreta spectrum.